ADMA 2024-2025

 How do we listen to a river’s witness to systematic dispossession, erasure and resistance?
 Where do the waters of a drying river go?

-River Witness is a multidisciplinary research project that reconfigures writing, video-making and sound to evoke the Euphrates river as a living witness.
+River Witness is a multidisciplinary research project that reconfigures writing, video-making and sound to listen to the Euphrates river as a living witness.
 The drying state of the river is entangled with technologies of war, controlling infrastructures and violences of the fallen Assad regime and its aftermath.
-I centre the river as a sentient body – a temporal and spatial realm that carries disaster, memory and the ghosts of past and future.
-It witnesses environmental necropolitics, extractivism and enduring resistance.
+An active witness to environmental necropolitics, extractivism and enduring resistance.

-Rooted in Islamic epistemologies, ancestral memory, and local water practices, this research seeks to amplify presences that resist erasure and marginalisation, calling to dislocate the violences along the Euphrates’ banks – acts of ecological destruction, militarisation, continued marginalisation and imperialist greed.
-The river’s shores become Barzakhi thresholds: liminal spaces of (non)crossing, (no)return and return to otherwise.
-Within this threshold, colonial borders, exile and locality are collapsed, challenged and unsettled.
+Rooted in local water practices, collective and personal memory, this research seeks to amplify presences that resist erasure and marginalisation, calling to dislocate the violences along the Euphrates’ banks – acts of ecological destruction, militarisation, continued marginalisation and imperialist greed.

 Through a multidisciplinary methodology, I weave together field recordings, video collage, multimedia publishing, Euphratean poetry and sound, alongside whispered ruqyah prayers spoken over fear-soothing bowls passed down through generations.

-The collapse of the Assad regime dictatorship, which happens mid-research, deeply impacted my practice, prompting a reconfiguration of artistic language – one that speaks to the personal and the collective.
+The collapse of the Assad regime dictatorship, which happens mid-research, deeply impacted my practice, prompting a reconfiguration of my artistic language.
 I draw inspiration from Anas Younes’ concept of the narrative as a hammer, where language embraces multiplicity, confusion and fragmentation to resist silence and official discourse through honest, unfinished stories.
 Through this method, I explored visuality, sound making and writing in the development of a multidisciplinary artistic practice.